 “The sixth and most diaphanous layer of the earth’s atmosphere, the Tremosphere is home to sound waves of eerie and unusual frequency, curious and wonderful radio transmissions long feared lost and the mysterious spectral presence of the spirits that seemingly alight there amidst its vaporous, ethereal mists.”

-Tremosphere is the cross-continental duo of Sylvia Solanas (lead vocals, spoken word) and Bipolar Explorer co-founder Michael Serafin-Wells (guitars, bass, organ, synth, tape loops, backing vocals, spoken word, percussion).
+Tremosphere is the cross-continental duo of Sylvia Solanas (vocals, keyboards, bass, field recordings, samples, flûte a bec) and Bipolar Explorer co-founder Michael Serafin-Wells (guitars, baritone guitar, bowed guitar, bass, organ, synth, tape loops, backing vocals, spoken word, percussion).

 Featuring Serafin-Wells’s signature post-rock, shoegaze-y guitars and Ms. Solanas’s breathy alto vocals, their sound has been described as “a kind of NYC dreampop seasoned with a dash of French wanderlust”.